department-of-veterans-affairs/vets-website/src/applications/personalization/profile/README.md

 ### Step 1: ready your dockerfile

-1. Update the [dockerfile](https://github.com/department-of-veterans-affairs/vets-website/blob/main/.devcontainer/Dockerfile#L29) on your local branch but removing `libappindicator1`.
+1. Update the [dockerfile](https://github.com/department-of-veterans-affairs/vets-website/blob/main/.devcontainer/Dockerfile#L29) on your local branch by removing `libappindicator1`.

 ### Step 2: Creating the code space